SaludLemus/rshell_project/README.md

 If the first set of parentheses returns true via the AND connector, then the OR connector's right expression, which is now condensed into a group via parentheses, will not be executed.
 Otherwise, if the first set of parentheses returns false, then the right expression of the OR connector will be executed.

 <h4 id="Special Commands">Special Commands</h4>
+If you want to exit out of the rshell, "exit" will terminate the program.
+For example:

+    $ echo hello world; exit; mkdir bin

+Afer the first command executes, "exit" will be encountered by the rshell, which will then terminate the program, and thus disregarding anything that comes after.

 Next, if you want to use an equivalent terminal command of "test", "[ ]" should be explicitly used around the command itself.
 For example:

     Both are equivalent!